 A ClickSearch report can also give you vital information about your caller.
-In real-time, you’ll discover if the caller has a public arrest record, liens, gun licenses, mugshots, and more.
-The advanced programming of this specialized search engine can provide past and present addresses, court documents, aliases, and even known accomplices.
+In real-time, you’ll discover if the caller has a public arrest record and more.
+The advanced programming of this specialized search engine can provide past and present addresses, court documents, and aliases.

 The best part is, ClickSearch works on all browsers, even the one on your phone!
 You can now decide whether to take the call, leave them hanging, or outright block the number before he or she calls again.
 Then, you can continue on with your day in peace.
 Until the next unknown caller, that is.
 No worries, ClickSearch will be there to ease your worries away again.

 Tiffany is a lead writer who has a passion for all of the latest use of technology.
 Tiffany has been writing and delivering the latest app reviews and news for ClickSearch.
 She is an unbelievable author and continues to produce must-read content.